3ed/MPDKeys/README.md

   - Gtk3: bin/mpdkeys-trashsong-gui (use MPDKeys::TrashSong::Gtk3 with inheritance to MPDKeys::TrashSong)
   - cli: bin/mpdkeys-trashsong (use MPDKeys::TrashSong::cli with inheritance to MPDKeys::TrashSong)

-## Done but not ready but simple not merged
+## Done but not ready or simple, not merged
 - MPDKeys::DO - notifications for key actions like: next, back, seek

 ## Any suggestions?